-You’ve budgeted for holiday gifts, meals and maybe a vacation—but with money tight, that doesn’t leave much room for home energy efficiency upgrades.
+You've budgeted for holiday gifts, meals, maybe a vacation—and with money tight, that doesn’t leave much room for home energy efficiency upgrades.
 Does that mean you’re powerless to lower your electric bill?
 Not at all.
-Keep your energy bill cool this winter with these tips and tricks:
+Keep your energy bill cool this winter with these tips and tricks.

-Are you using your windows to capture heat?
+.
+Are you using your curtains to retain heat?
 Open drapes and shades to catch free solar heat during the day.
 Close them at night to keep the heat inside.

-Though not as durable as foam, rubber or vinyl, you can use nonporous tape (cloth first-aid tape, for example) to keep cold air from squeezing into your home.
-Tape is good for blocking corners and irregular cracks and can be used at the top and bottom of a window sash, in door frames, attic hatches and to seal inoperable windows.
-Reinforce it with staples if needed.
+Though not as durable as foam or vinyl, you can use nonporous tape (ﬁrst-aid cloth tape, for example) to keep cold air from squeezing into your home.
+Tape is good for blocking corners and irregular cracks and can be used at the top and bottom of a window sash, door frames, attic hatches and inoperable windows.
+Reinforce with staples if needed.

-Your heating, ventilating and air conditioning system will have to work twice as hard if your air registers and vents are blocked by rugs, furniture or drapes.
-Keep them clear to allow air to flow freely.
+.
+Your heater will have to work twice as hard if your air vents are blocked by rugs, furniture or drapes.
+Keep them clear to allow air to ﬂow freely.

-There are other ways to conserve energy, too.
+There are other ways to conserve energy.
 Remember, you don’t pay for what you don’t use.
 When you’re not watching TV or using lights, computers and other electronics, turn them off.
-Lower your home’s temperature a bit and wear a sweater to stay warm, or place an extra blanket on the bed at night.
-Find more ways to save at togetherwesave.com